haacked/haacked.com/_posts/2019/2019-06-10-team-discussions.markdown

 This newsletter gave me a channel to relay information important to my team.
 It was also a place to celebrate our successes as a team and give out kudos.
 And at the end of each one, I asked for feedback either by a comment on the discussion or through private channels.
 It was my way of keeping the team informed and aligned.

 The use of team discussions helped us feel like a coherent team.
 Distributed teams have a tendency to feel like a collection of seeds strewn about by the wind.
 We used discussions to reinforce our identity as a team with a common mission.
-This is one way this feature cane be useful.
+This is one way this feature can be useful.
 There are many other great uses for it.

-## Coordinating Distributed Teams
+## Coordinating Distributed Teams With Discussions

 For example, how do you organize the activities of a distributed group?
 The group might be a team within a company, an open source project, or even an open source foundation.
 Without the right tools, it is difficult.